aleksvidak/NlpTags/README.md

 can be manipulated in different ways.

 ### About the Project
 The idea to work on this kind of project was influenced by the __Lahiri, S., Choudhury, S. R., & Caragea, C. (2014). *Keyword and Keyphrase Extraction Using Centrality Measures on Collocation Networks*.
 CoRR.
-Retrieved November 22, 2014__ paper, from http://arxiv.org/pdf/1401.6571v1.
+Retrieved November 22, 2014__ paper, that can be downloaded from http://arxiv.org/pdf/1401.6571v1.

 The approach in mentioned paper is based on several fixed steps on the way of retrieving keywords & keyphrases, so similarly is this project.